mendix/docs/content/howto/mobile/native-local-notifications.md

 ### 4.2 Cancelling a Specific Scheduled Notification

 Now we will need to supply a "Notification ID" which needs to be cancelled.
-For that we need following changes in ACT_CreateAndSendNotification and :
+For that we need following changes in ACT_CreateAndSendNotification and [todo: finish this mehmet]:

 1. Go to ACT_CreateAndSendNotification
 2. Double-click the Schedule Notification to change "Notification id" by clicking edit.
 Then type and arbitrary string: "testId"